 In 2019, Hulst B.V., an affiliate of Baring Private Equity Asia, entered into a series of transactions pursuant to which it acquired an aggregate 70.1% of our outstanding equity shares as of March 31, 2020, including through the purchase of 30.1% of our equity shares from the promoters of the Company, 5.0% of our equity shares from open market purchases and 35.0% of our equity shares pursuant to a general cash offer to all the shareholders of our Company.
-As of March 31, 2021, Hulst B.V. held 64.0% of our outstanding equity shares.
-Between March 31, 2021 and December 31, 2021, Hulst B.V. engaged in a series of transactions pursuant to which it sold an aggregate 13.8% of our equity shares in accordance with Baring Private Equity Asia's usual practices for returning capital to the investors of the funds it manages.
-As of February 7, 2022, Baring Private Equity Asia, through Hulst B.V.'s shareholding in us, beneficially held approximately 49.95% of our total outstanding equity shares, representing nearly a majority of the voting rights of our equity shares.
-Hulst B.V. is the sole selling shareholder.
-Upon completion of this offering, Hulst B.V. will own approximately % of our outstanding equity shares, assuming the underwriters do not exercise their option to purchase additional shares of our equity shares from Hulst B.V.
+Between March 31, 2021 and March 31, 2022, Hulst B.V. engaged in a series of transactions pursuant to which it sold an aggregate 23.91% of our equity shares in accordance with Baring Private Equity Asia's usual practices for returning capital to the investors of the funds it manages.
+As of July 1, 2022, Baring Private Equity Asia, through Hulst B.V.'s shareholding in us, beneficially held approximately 40.08% of our total outstanding equity shares, representing nearly a majority of the voting rights of our equity shares.
+Hulst B.V. will be one of our selling shareholders.
+Upon completion of this offering, Hulst B.V. will own approximately % of our outstanding equity shares, assuming the underwriters do not exercise their option to purchase additional shares of our equity shares from Hulst B.V. as a selling shareholder.
 Accordingly, we do not expect to be a " controlled company" within the definition set forth in the NYSE rules after the completion of this offering.
 See also "Risk Factors - Risks Related to our Business - Baring Private Equity Asia's substantial shareholding in our Company severely limits the ability of our other shareholders to influence matters requiring shareholder approval and could adversely affect our other shareholders and the interests of Baring Private Equity Asia could conflict with the interests of other shareholders."